rayleizhu/vllm-ra/relay_attention.md

 ## TODOs

 - [x] finish implemenation
-- [ ] test in eager mode
+- [x] test in eager mode
-- [ ] make the implementation work with CUDAGraph
+- make the implementation work with CUDAGraph
+    - [ ] use a static buffer to track the prefix cache length -> still buggy
+- optimize the implementation further
     - [ ] modify the paged attention kernel to return log-softmax-exp
+    - [x] write a relay fusion kernel with triton
+    - [ ] use native flash attention kernel to support MQA/GQA
 - [ ] benchmark with synthetic data
 - [ ] benchmark with LongBench
+- [ ] check if we need to change the behavior of tokenizer (e.g. avoid prepending bos token)

 ## Trouble shooting